piotrsoltysiak/todo-list-clean-arch/README.md

 }
 ```

-In those tests we should focus on veryfing if adapter works properly, not on a business logic:
+In those tests, we should focus on verifying if the adapter works properly, not on business logic.
+For example:

+- in persistence adapter we want to make sure if our code can save the entity, and find it using some custom query;
+- in the messaging adapter we want to test if the correct message was sent, and one way to do it is to receive it and check if this is what we expected;

+In this project we have a single mongo adapter (MongoTodoListRepository), with a simple test verifying whether we can persist and load the entity:

 ```java
 public class MongoTodoListRepositoryTest extends MongoRepositoryTest {